Melody-Le/fb-images-layout-storybook-component/README.md

 # Getting Started with Facebook Images Layout

-Facebook-images-layout library which displays them in beautiful grids , iinspired from facebook
+Facebook-images-layout library which displays them in beautiful grids , inspired from facebook

 # Table of contents